“I Didn’t Sleep Well” Is Not a Customer Experience Strategy

 Photo by Binzi Xu on Unsplash

-Now and then in Customer Service training sessions, people tell me that they have a valid reason for not giving the Customer their best.
+It might sound obvious, but I’ve heard this more times than you’d expect in training sessions.
+People tell me that they have a valid reason for not giving the Customer their best.

 We’ve all heard theses phrases before – and maybe even said them ourselves.